 A quick look at your paycheck will let you know whether you’re close to this benchmark or way off the base.

 #2.
 Research Direct Lenders

 A well-balanced budget will have you squirrel away cash in an emergency fund.
-These savings help you take on expenses that don’t arrive in your budget on a regular schedule like rent or groceries.
+These savings help you take on expenses that don’t arrive in your account on a regular schedule like rent or groceries.
 Things like a slow but persistent roof leak or a blown tire on the car you rely on for work.

-Installment loans work similarly to payday loans, in that you get money before your next payday if you’re approved.
+Instalment loans work similarly to payday loans, in that you get money before your next payday if you’re approved.
 How they differ is their repayment terms.